nicodesh/d2bLabyrinth2/README.md

 # Labyrinth : a little game in Python

 It's a multiplayer labyrinth game.
-Works only with Python 3.
+It works only with Python 3.

 ## Client Side